A first induction proof: adding to zero

 and the 0.

-This is the first time you will need the principle of induction.
-We will go through this one with pretty explicit instructions, and take the training wheels off for the next mission.
+Because this is the first use of the principle of induction, we will go through this proof in detail and take the training wheels off for the next mission.

 Setting up the induction proof